BGI-Plant/OneGenome-Rice/applications/1.identification_of_indica-japonica_introgression/README.md

 ### **3.1 Overall Framework**

 The model is built upon the OneGenome-Rice foundation model.
 Unlike conventional fine-tuning approaches, this study does not update the parameters of the foundation model.
-Instead, it directly extracts embeddings from each 8 kb sequence and builds a lightweight downstream predictive model based on these representations, with the core workflow as follows:
+Instead, it directly extracts embeddings from each 8,000 bp sequence and builds a lightweight downstream predictive model based on these representations, with the core workflow as follows:

 ![Overall framework and workflow](images/Introgression_Framework.png)

 **Data Construction and Partitioning**: Whole-genome sequences from *indica* and *japonica* rice are collected and divided into training and test sets at the individual level (10:1 ratio).

-**Genomic Window Segmentation**: Each genome is partitioned into fixed-length sliding windows (8 kb), generating a set of sequence fragments that cover the entire genome.
+**Genomic Window Segmentation**: Each genome is partitioned into fixed-length sliding windows (8,000 bp), generating a set of sequence fragments that cover the entire genome.

-**Sequence Representation Extraction**: Each 8 kb sequence fragment is encoded using the OGR foundation model to obtain high-dimensional embedding representations.
+**Sequence Representation Extraction**: Each 8,000 bp sequence fragment is encoded using the OGR foundation model to obtain high-dimensional embedding representations.

-**Downstream Modeling**: A random forest model is trained on these embeddings to learn the mapping from sequence representations to subpopulation assignment probabilities ($P_{\mathrm{indica}}$: probability of belonging to *indica*; $P_{\mathrm{japonica}}$: probability of belonging to *japonica*).
+**Downstream Modeling**: A random forest model is trained on these embeddings to learn the mapping from sequence representations to subpopulation assignment probabilities ($P_{\textit{indica}}$: probability of belonging to *indica*; $P_{\textit{japonica}}$: probability of belonging to *japonica*).

 **Introgression Map Construction and Performance Evaluation**: Predictions are generated on the test set, and the resulting probabilities are visualized along genomic coordinates to construct introgression landscapes.
 At the same time, indicators such as AUC and ACC are used to quantitatively evaluate the model performance.